 Search for placements and find out more about work experience and internships.

 National and local government and the public services also attract history graduates, particularly the civil service (with some graduates applying to the Civil Service Fast Stream), NHS management, the police and armed services.

 International development organisations, charities and heritage organisations are also potential employers, as well as museums and libraries.

 A degree in history develops your:

-Popular areas for further study include the Postgraduate Certificate in Education (PGCE) in primary and secondary teaching, Graduate Diploma in Law (GDL), Masters courses in information management, and certificates in corporate finance and personnel practice.
+Courses of further study include the Postgraduate Certificate in Education (PGCE), Professional Graduate Diploma in Education (PGDE) in primary and secondary teaching, the Graduate Diploma in Law (GDL), Masters courses in information management and museum studies, and certificates in corporate finance and personnel practice.